-A 2017 report by MarketWatch states that half of all Americans are living paycheck to paycheck.
+A 2022 report by CNBC states that 61% of all Americans (down from 65% in the previous year) are living paycheck to paycheck and a lot of them are behind on bills.
 This is not necessarily because of low income.
-In fact in most cases it is not.
+In fact, in most cases, it is not.
 Americans have some of the highest income brackets in the world.

-So, why is so much of the country in debt then?
-More importantly, how to get out of debt?
+So, why is so much of the country in debt?
+More importantly, how do you get out of debt?

 Bad spending habits.
 Credit Cards.
-Loans.
-No financial plan.....these are just some of the reasons why despite a pretty decent income, a lot of Americans find it hard to get by.
+Loans, no financial plan, etc.- these are just some of the reasons why despite a pretty decent income, a lot of Americans find it hard to get by.

-Having a negative bank balance with a bunch of bills you still have to pay is not only most people's worst nightmare but it also awakens a feeling of embarrassment for most.
+Having a negative bank balance and being behind on credit card payments is not only most people’s worst nightmare but it also awakens a feeling of embarrassment for most.

 In most cases, this is not your fault and cannot solely be blamed on the amount of money that is coming in either.
 No matter what your financial condition, there are ways to make it better.

 Here are some of the best ideas I have got to help you climb out of that financial hell:

 Some of the links below are affiliate links.
 You can read my full disclosure here.